EXCLUSIVE-China set to fine Ant Group over $1 bln, signalling revamp nears end-sources | Business

 Ant's fine would be the largest regulatory penalty imposed on a Chinese internet company since ride-hailing major Didi Global was fined $1.2 billion by China's cybersecurity regulator in July.
 The fintech firm's affiliate, e-commerce titan Alibaba Group , last year received a record fine of 18 billion yuan ($2.51 billion) for antitrust violations.

+U.S.-listed shares of Alibaba slipped 1.2% in morning trading.
 The penalties are part of Beijing's sweeping crackdown on the country's tech behemoths that has sliced hundreds of billions of dollars off their values and shrunk revenues and profits.
-But Chinese authorities have in recent months softened their tone on the tech crackdown amid efforts to bolster an economy that has been hurt by the COVID-19 pandemic.

-A fine will likely focus on Ant's alleged violations relating to a "disorderly expansion of capital" and the corresponding financial risks its once freewheeling businesses have caused, said one of the sources.
-Ant and the PBOC did not respond to Reuters' requests for comment.

-All the sources spoke on the condition of anonymity as they were not authorised to speak to the media.
-BUSINESS OVERHAUL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)